shuai-xu/flink/docs/quickstart/setup_quickstart.md

 Check the __Dispatcher's web frontend__ at [http://localhost:8081](http://localhost:8081) and make sure everything is up and running.
 The web frontend should report a single available TaskManager instance.

 <a href="{{ site.baseurl }}/page/img/quickstart-setup/jobmanager-1.png" ><img class="img-responsive" src="{{ site.baseurl }}/page/img/quickstart-setup/jobmanager-1.png" alt="Dispatcher: Overview"/></a>

+In this flink dashboard page, you can see the available task slot, running jobs and available cpu cores and memory (includes heap mem, direct mem, native mem, managed mem and network mem).
+For more information, please refer to [flink-conf.yaml](https://github.com/apache/flink/blob/master/flink-dist/src/main/resources/flink-conf.yaml) and [TaskManager Resource]({{ site.baseurl }}/internals/taskmanager_resource.html).

 You can also verify that the system is running by checking the log files in the `logs` directory: